sandeepreddy0987/ur-datascience.github.io/_members/sandeep.markdown

           subtitle: Mitacs
           status: MAY 2020 - PRESENT
           text: >-
             Working as intern for the Mitacs project funded by Lung Association of Saskatchewan, community members of Île-à-la-Crosse on developing applications for the health data analytics of the people in community.
         - title: Systems Engineer
           subtitle: Infosys pvt ltd
           status: AUG 2018 - DEC 2019
           text: >-
-            Part of backend support team deals with deploying the code to production, maintaining the servers, solving the infrastructural issues.
+            Part of backend support team deals with deploying the code to production maintaining the servers, solving the infrastructural issues.

 timeline:
     title: Education